-In particular, Figure 1 depicts a novel (to the best of our knowledge) finding about households' equity home bias.
+In particular, Fig. 1 depicts a novel (to the best of our knowledge) finding about households' equity home bias.
 Panel (a) depicts the (locally weighted regression of the) share of foreign assets in U.S. household portfolios as a function of the household financial wealth to labor income ratio.
-Since (labor income) flows and stocks (of human capital) are cointegrated, Panel (a) show that there is a systematic relationship between household specific home country bias and the household specific financial to human capital ratio: the degree of home country monotonically decreases as the human capital component of household total wealth becomes smaller relative to the household financial wealth.
+Since (labor income) flows and stocks (of human capital) are cointegrated, Panel (a) shows that there is a systematic relationship between household specific home country bias and the household specific financial to human capital ratio: the degree of home country bias monotonically decreases as the human capital component of household total wealth becomes smaller relative to the household financial wealth.
 That is, in micro data, when the human capital hedging motive is more prominent relative to the financial wealth hedging motive, household portfolios show a higher degree of home country bias.
-Moreover, Panel (b) of Figure 1, that depicts the (locally weighted regression of the) number of stocks in U.S. household portfolios as a function of the household financial wealth to labor income ratio, shows that when the households' human capital wealth is relative larger than the financial wealth, the household portfolio will tend to be overall less diversified.
+Moreover, panel (b) of Fig. 1, that depicts the (locally weighted regression of the) number of stocks